kyma-project/cloud-manager/docs/user/tutorials/01-110-aws-nfs-volume-backup.md

 # Backup RWX Volumes in AWS

-This tutorial explains how to create backups for ReadWriteMany (RWX) volumes in Google Cloud Platform (AWS).
+This tutorial explains how to create backups for ReadWriteMany (RWX) volumes in AWS.

 ## Preparation <!-- {docsify-ignore} -->

-You have created a AwsNfsVolume.
-Follow [Use RWX Volumes in AWS](./01-10-aws-nfs-volume.md) to learn more.
+You have created an AwsNfsVolume.
+See [Use RWX Volumes in AWS](./01-10-aws-nfs-volume.md) to learn more.

-[!NOTE]
+> [!NOTE]
-All the examples below assume that the AwsNfsVolume is named `my-vol` and is in the same namespace as the AwsNfsVolumeBackup resource.
+> All the examples below assume that the AwsNfsVolume is named `my-vol` and is in the same namespace as the AwsNfsVolumeBackup resource.

 ## Steps <!-- {docsify-ignore} -->